» A Community Radio Station in Sierra Leone

 - Land has been donated and the youth of Kasunko have been clearing the site.

-- Bundles of zinc roofing have been donated for the building.
+- Bundles of zinc roofing and 100 bags of cement have been donated for the building.

 - Contributions from the local chiefdoms are being made directly into Kasunko Bank in Fadugu